Make Audit Resolution a Repeatable Process

 How to Track and Respond to Audit Requests

 This practice is also supported by IRS guidance.
-According to IRS Publication 556, the agency may request “books, papers, records, or other data which may be relevant,” but it is not always necessary to submit everything.
+According to IRS Publication 556, states the agency may request “books, papers, records, or other data which may be relevant,” but it is not always necessary to submit everything.
 Tax professionals often choose not to provide privileged or irrelevant materials, knowing that the IRS can issue additional requests if more information is needed.

-An audit workflow allows teams to:
+An audit workflow provides a single location where teams can:

 • Log each IDR by sequence number